topliceanu/alexandrutopliceanu.ro/content/post/scheduling-in-kubernetes.md

 In future blog posts, I will try to answer some of the questions left unanswered in this post and continue my exploration of the k8s codebase.

-Let me know what you think in the comments section on [hacker news](https://news.ycombinator.com/).
+Let me know what you think in the comments sections on [lobste.rs](https://lobste.rs/s/pjw6k9/scheduling_kubernetes) or [hacker news](https://news.ycombinator.com/item?id=16304577).